-Let’s discuss this in more detail.
+This site is devoted towards educating the public, health care professionals, and veterinarians about Chagas disease and its deadly progression.
 Caused by a parasite, Trypansoma cruzi, a single celled organism that burrows its way into the heart muscle, it is not a disease to be taken lightly, nor is watching someone you love die from the disease a pleasant prospect.
 In February, 2006 I had never heard of the word, “Chagas” and had no idea that in this day and age of technology and medical advancements, that a disease that causes 50,000 deaths per year and threatens over 120 million at risk people in twenty-one countries could be so “concealed”.
 My knowledge of the disease and its effects would grow as I slowly and painfully watched my beloved Mastiff’s body become ravaged from the microscopic, single celled parasites as they waged war on his heart, nerves, muscles and brain and left his tissues filled with dead and dying cells.

 Why Is Learning About This Deadly Blood-Borne Parasite So Important?

-In Latin America Chagas is the fourth leading cause of death, and as populations of both people and insects migrate, the disease is becoming more prevalent in the United States and a risk to our blood supply.
+In Latin America Chagas Disease is the fourth leading cause of death, and as populations of both people and insects migrate, the disease is becoming more prevalent in the United States and a risk to our blood supply.

-(Update: Back in 2006 when this site was first published, there was no routine screening for Chagas that was done by US blood banks.
+(Update: Back in 2006 when this site was first published, there was no routine screening for Chagas Disease that was done by US blood banks.
 Now, in 2012, screening is done by a majority of the blood banks, although in the United States, there is still not 100% screening of blood donors for antibodies to Trypansoma cruzi.)

-At least 400 dogs have died from Chagas in Texas, yet these are only the cases that were discovered and reported.
+At least 400 dogs have died from Chagas disease in Texas, yet these are only the cases that were discovered and reported.
 How many animals with cardiac disease or heart attacks are actually sent for extended testing following their death?
 In Texas alone it is estimated that the insects which transmit the disease are infected at a rate of 17-48%.
 Other states may not even do any testing for the disease in insects, thus it is difficult to say exactly how many insects are positive for the disease in your area.

 The disease destroys the heart muscle and may also target the esophagus, colon and brain.
 A sonogram done on my Mastiff showed a flabby, overstretched, dilated heart muscle, quivering and fluttering.
 His heart would try to compensate for the lack of pumping ability by adding in extra beats, then racing out of control.
 The next few weeks saw my dog age years and even the simple act of going outside became laborious for him.
 As the disease progressed, each night I’d hear “crackles” in his breathing and have to give diuretics to keep him from drowning in the fluids that were beginning to back up in his lungs.